EthanBennett05/HomeworkHorse/README.md

 # 🐴 Homework-Horse
-> An autonomous agent that fetches your Canvas assignments and intelligently schedules your life.

-Homework-Horse is a **Reasoning Agent** designed to bridge the gap between "I have an assignment" and "When am I actually going to do it?"
+> Homework-Horse is a Reasoning Agent that transforms a chaotic list of Canvas assignments into a high-performance study schedule.
+Homework-Horse is designed to bridge the gap between "I have an assignment" and "When am I actually going to do it?"
 It respects your sleep, avoids burnout, and writes directly to your Canvas calendar.

 ## Prerequisites